 Whether it’s the tradition you have with your family or the smell of the pine needles, a natural Christmas tree is a big treat.

 But, after paying more money for a Christmas tree, the last thing you want is for your tree to be half-dead, with needles dropping all over the place before 25th December!

-Tips for keeping your Christmas tree alive
+Tips on how to keep Christmas tree alive longer

 What you may need:

 Give a fresh cut to the bottom of the trunk

 Might seem odd to start chopping your tree up as soon as you get home, but it’s the first step to making sure your Christmas tree stays alive for as long as possible.

 You need to give the tree a fresh cut with a saw about 1/2 inch from the bottom of the trunk.
 This makes sure that the wood is the freshest it can be (the same as you would with freshly cut flowers).
 You need to cut in a straight line, making sure to keep as much of the outside bark on as possible and don’t make the trunk into a different shape.